vvraskin/MonitoringAgent/README.md

 **NFS connection status**
  - Check if mount point exist or not.
 Support versions 2 & 3.
- - You can define the NFS mount point inside the properties file.
+ - You can define the NFS mount point inside the properties file, for the metric calculation.
- - Config.properties values: NFS_MOUNT_POINT
+ - Config.properties file value: NFS_MOUNT_POINT

 ----------